 - An assessment of the necessity and proportionality of the processing in relation to the purpose

 - An assessment of the risks to individuals

 - The measures in place to address risk, including security and to demonstrate that you comply

 - A DPIA can address more than one project

 See the ICO’s conducting privacy impact assessments code of practice for good practice advice.

 How to Build Your Data and Digital Skills as a Public Sector Professional

 Whether you're a Data Protection Officer or you work in digital communications, we've got a training course just for you.
-View our upcoming data and digital courses and secure your spot today to avoid missing out on expert insights.
+View our upcoming Data Compliance training courses and secure your spot today to avoid missing out on expert insights.